rupson/knowledge-graph-alignment-as-a-service/rest-server/README.md

 The endpoints are detailed in [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification), which is used to generate the docs page with [SwaggerUI](https://swagger.io/tools/swagger-ui/).
 The API specification is saved in this direcotry under [`openapi_spec.yaml`](./openapi_spec.yaml), or can be viewed in the UI online at https://rupson.github.io/knowledge-graph-alignment-as-a-service/

+For those using [Postman](https://www.postman.com/), there is also a collection saved in the repo which can be imported into the client directly.
+[Download it here.](./KGAS.postman_collection.json)

 The docs are deployed with Github pages and can be viewed here: https://rupson.github.io/knowledge-graph-alignment-as-a-service/